njcuk9999/apero-utils/nirps/apero_raw_data_check/README.md

 Note one can leave off the `--obsdir={obs dir}` argument to get a prompt to run the tests for all nights (this will take longer).
 Note only one observation directory can exist and the most recent will be used all others will be disregarded.
+Note comments have to be added manually on a separate sheet (see the google sheet above).

 # Running a single test (with logs on)